Welcome to Caps Of Love: Helping the disabled

 "Caps Of Love" is the only US affiliate with the international charity "Bouchons D'Amour".

 By recycling plastic caps, we raise money to buy wheelchairs for disabled children.
 This also has an environmental benefit as discarded caps are put in our landfills or incinerated which harms the earth if not recycled.
-Plastic caps are a different grade of plastic from the bottles and are valuable in bulk.
+We recycle two different grades of plastic caps which are both different grades of plastic from the bottles and are valuable in bulk.
 They can be sold to companies using recycled "post-consumer" plastic to create new products such as plastic shipping pallets, plastic park benches, plastic paint cans and many other items.

 "Caps Of Love" does not discriminate or support on the basis of race, religion, ethnicity, sexual orientation, socioeconomic status, national origin, or physical or developmental disability.